miker704/Strife/patches2.md

     - Finalized Styles and Conversion from SCSS Vars to CSS for no friends dm modal home bar version.
     - Finalized Styles and Conversion from SCSS Vars to CSS for no friends dm modal.
     - Finalized Styles and Conversion from SCSS Vars to CSS for not friends dm modal.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for invite to dm modal.

 ## Backend Changes